Configuration

 title: 'Page title',

-description: 'My page page',
+description: 'My page description',

 ogDescription: 'Still about my my page',